-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of Goodwill of Silicon Valley and related entity GoodEx, Inc. (collectively, the Organization), which comprise the consolidated statements of financial position as of December 31, 2020, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated June 18, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of Goodwill of Silicon Valley and related entity GoodEx, Inc. (collectively, the Organization), which comprise the consolidated statements of financial position as of December 31, 2021, and the related consolidated statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated March 16, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting